variadico/noti/docs/noti.md

     twilio.numberFrom and twilio.numberTo to be set.

 --ntfy
-    Trigger a Ntfy notification.
-This requires ntfy.topic be set.
-Optionally, ntfy.url can also be set to use a different Ntfy server.
+    Trigger a ntfy notification.
+This requires `ntfy.topic` be set.
+Optionally, `ntfy.url` can also be set to use a different ntfy server.

 -w , --pwatch
     Monitor a process by PID and trigger a notification when the pid